tech4germany/bam-inclusify/README.md

     // . . .
   }
   ```
-- For the link used for the Inclusify logo element in the Addin:
+- For the link used for the INCLUSIFY logo element in the Addin:
   - In `react-ui/package.json`, edit the value of the key `"addinLogoLinkUrl"`
   - Example:
   ```json